The Transgender Dictionary

-Being flat is a trait that is typically associated with men.
-When a transgender man is forced to go through a puberty that results in, well, not being flat, the lack of flatness can cause immense gender dysphoria.
+Having a flat chest is a trait that is traditionally associated with men.
+When a transgender man is denied puberty blockers and/or forced to go through a puberty that results in, well, not being flat, the lack of flatness can cause immense gender dysphoria.
 A sense of wrongness, dispair, and discomfort is not uncommon in regards to a transgender man having breasts, thinking about having them, and thinking about others seeing that they exist.
+Having these large and visible reminders that you are being seen as someone you are not is extremely unpleasant.
+To most people, someone having visible breasts serves as an indicator that that person is a woman, regardless of the rest of that person's presentation.

+Wearing a binder and showing the world what you wish that you had always seen in the mirror can be a major source of gender euphoria.
+To a transgender man, seeing yourself flat can make everything seem better.
+It can make your body feel more at home and comfortable than it did without it.
 A proper binder is like a warm embrace.
 It is the feeling that everything is finally right.
 It is security of the self.
 The feeling that others will see you how you are supposed to be.
 That the protrusions you never asked for are as good as gone; out of sight, out of mind.

+No one other than yourself can tell you if binding is right for you.
+If you find yourself thinking about wanting a binder, just go for it!
 Find a brand that you like and can afford, measure yourself properly using a soft tape measure (note - not all brands have the same size chart, so make sure to double check the sizing and where to measure) and buy yourself a binder.

 Once it arrives, put it on, and look at yourself in the mirror.
 If you feel like you are finally seeing yourself in the reflection, then good news!
 It was right for you.

 If you realize that you hate it, then take it off and check the brand's return policy (or donate it to someone else).